franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

 All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)') All your classes should have a documentation (python3 -c 'print(__import__("my_module").MyClass.__doc__)') All your functions (inside and outside a class) should have a documentation (python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)')
-A documentation is not a simple word, its a real sentence explaining whats the purpose of the module, class or method (the length of it will be verified)
+A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)
-We strongly encourage you to work together on test cases, so that you dont miss any edge case
+We strongly encourage you to work together on test cases, so that you don’t miss any edge case Tasks

-			TASKS

 0. Read file
 mandatory
+Score: 100.0% (Checks completed: 100.0%)
 Write a function that reads a text file (UTF8) and prints it to stdout:

 Prototype: def read_file(filename=""):
 You must use the with statement
-You dont need to manage file permission or file doesn't exist exceptions.
+You don’t need to manage file permission or file doesn't exist exceptions.
 You are not allowed to import any module guillaume@ubuntu:~/0x0B$ cat 0-main.py
 #!/usr/bin/python3